-By slowly incorporating more raw foods and recording how your body feels, you may have an easier transition and may find more success opposed to changing all foods to raw at once.
+By slowly incorporating more raw foods and recording how your body feels, you may have an easier transition and may find more success than if you change all foods to raw at once.
 This will also give you more awareness of how the food you eat impacts how you feel, which is important in any style of eating.

 Raw food diet benefits

 Although research on this specific style of diet is limited, there is plenty of research suggesting that increasing consumption of fruits and vegetables can lead to a lower risk of chronic diseases such as heart disease, diabetes, and hypertension.